Shoot (Mad Men): Plot

 Meanwhile, Pete and Harry discuss how to assist with Richard Nixon's presidential campaign.
 Pete comes up with the idea to buy up ad space in swing states for client Secor Laxatives, thus preventing Nixon's rival John F. Kennedy from running competing ads.
 The strategy pays off, and Bert and Roger praise the idea.
 Peggy, struggling with her recent weight gain, accidentally rips her skirt.
 Joan offers her a new outfit, an ill-fitting dress.
 When Peggy returns the dress, Joan tries to give her advice about losing weight.
 Peggy tells her that she is more interested in being a writer than attracting men, which confuses Joan, who thought Peggy was only feigning interest in writing to get closer to Paul.
-Ken makes a rude comment about Peggy's weight, leading Pete to sucker punch him, causing a fight which is broken up by Paul who has Pete and Ken shake hands and make up.
+Ken makes a rude comment about Peggy's weight, leading Pete to sucker punch him.
+Paul breaks up the fight and has Pete and Ken make up.

 Betty and Don find out about their neighbor's threat when Sally has a nightmare.
-Don is angry, but Betty convinces him not to confront their neighbor.
+Don is angry, but Betty convinces him not to confront the neighbor.
 Meanwhile, Roger notices that Don is being wooed by McCann.
 Don is non-committal about what he is going to do, but when photos of Betty's shoot arrive, he immediately walks into Roger's office to tell him he is turning down the job.
 He negotiates a better salary and promises that if he were to ever leave, it wouldn't be for another advertising job.
 This also ends Betty's aspirations to be a model, and she fails to hold back tears at her disappointment.

-When Don comes home that night, Betty does not tell Don that she was let go, saying instead that she didn't like the idea of not being home enough to make him elaborate meals, and she was scared of Manhattan.
-Don says he doesn't care about his meals, only that she's a great mom to their kids, calling her an angel.
+When Don comes home that night, Betty does not tell Don that she was let go, saying instead that she didn't like the idea of not being home enough to make him elaborate meals and that she was scared of Manhattan.
+Don says he doesn't care about his meals, only that she's a great mother to their kids, calling her an angel.
 Betty smiles as she agrees that that is what is most important, not giving any sign of her true feelings.
-The next day, Betty walks into the front yard with a lit cigarette and Bobby's BB gun and begins shooting at her neighbor's pigeons as they fly overhead.
+The next day, Betty walks into the front yard with a lit cigarette and Bobby's BB gun, shooting at her neighbor's pigeons as they fly overhead.